Why Maximizing Productivity Is the Key to Long-Term Construction Cost Savings

 In fact, you can argue that a building’s true cost is in its lifecycle where more than 70% of a building’s cost is operational (e.g., maintenance and repairs) compared to approximately the 20% that is design and construction.
 Similarly, when looking at construction project phases, generally it’s wise to invest in the front end (e.g., design, planning) and cut towards the tail end of the project.

 Therefore, to be truly budget conscious on a project is less about saving pennies and more about spending time and resources smarter.
-To learn how to save money overall, below, we’ve highlighted how construction professionals can be smarter in each construction project phase for maximum cost-effectiveness.
+To learn how to save money in construction overall, below, we’ve highlighted how professionals can be smarter in each project phase for maximum cost-effectiveness.

-How to Cut Costs in Each Construction Project Phase
+How to Save Money in Each Construction Project Phase

 Before you’re expecting a line-by-line list of where to cut in each phase of construction, let’s back up a bit.
 Reducing overall construction costs isn’t solely about cutting costs whenever needed.
 It involves a more strategic approach to see the full picture of costs in a construction project.
 Just consider a few of the top reasons for cost overruns: